 A big THANK YOU goes out to Erin Glanz for taking the time to sit down with us and share her knowledge & experience!
 Keep an eye out at the end of the month for a GIVEAWAY with some of the fabulous Collective Heart products.

-If you have an exciting apparel or accessory design in mind that you’re looking to develop or discuss further, drop us a line at [email protected] or schedule a meeting with our team if you’d like to chat through the process.
+If you have an exciting apparel or accessory design in mind that you’re looking to develop or discuss further, drop us a line at [email protected].